zypec/Particles/README.md

-# TreasureParticles
+# Particles

-The most intelligent particles plugin
+The most intelligent particles plugin for Minecraft servers.